-FSANZ recommends the approval of the drafting and the raising of a Proposal for the following reasons:
+FSANZ approved the amendments to Standard 1.4.2 and the preparing of a Proposal on 14 May 2004 for the following reasons:

-- The draft variation to Standard 1.4.2 re-institutes the model regulatory approach adopted throughout the Code.
+The variation to Standard 1.4.2 re-institutes the model regulatory approach adopted throughout the Code.
 Individual standards in the Code are constructed using a formula that prohibits substances in food unless those substances are expressly permitted.
 Standard 1.3.1 on food additives and Standard 1.3.3 on processing aids provide specific examples of the regulatory formula applied in the Code.
-This regulatory approach establishes the mechanism by which FSANZ effectively monitors the safety of substances in the food supply, thus enabling FSANZ to meet its statutory objective of protecting public health and safety. - The amendment is required to correct an anomaly in Standard 1.4.2 to ensure that enforcement agencies can take action against the presence of undesirable chemical residues in food in terms of Standard 1.4.2.
+This regulatory approach establishes the mechanism by which FSANZ effectively monitors the safety of substances in the food supply, thus enabling FSANZ to meet its statutory objective of protecting public health and safety.

-1 Nitrofurans are synthetic broad-based antimicrobial agents used in some countries in human and veterinary medicine.
+Nitrofurans are synthetic broad-based antimicrobial agents used in some countries in human and veterinary medicine.

-• Although the general provisions in food legislation could potentially be used by enforcement agencies to take action against suppliers of foods containing these residues, given the potential public health implications, FSANZ and the majority of enforcement agencies consider that the amendment to the Standard is necessary, under urgency provisions, to ensure that enforcement agencies can take the action necessary to protect public health and safety.
+- The amendment was required to correct an anomaly in Standard 1.4.2 to ensure that enforcement agencies can take action against the presence of undesirable chemical residues in food in terms of Standard 1.4.2. - Although the general provisions in food legislation could potentially be used by enforcement agencies to take action against suppliers of foods containing these residues, given the potential public health implications, FSANZ and the majority of enforcement agencies considered that the amendment to the Standard was necessary, under urgency provisions, to ensure that enforcement agencies could take the action necessary to protect public health and safety.